lwYeo/ETH-GasOMeter/README.md

 	to-address		User-defined address to monitor so to start the process immediately, default null (will pause at the address selection menu)

-	exclude-from-address	User-defined address to exclude from HighestTxPrice calculation, default null
+	exclude-from-address	User-defined addresses(seperated by a comma ',') to exclude from HighestTxPrice calculation, default null

 	enable-ethgasstation	Enables reading of EthGasStation.info into API & console, default false